AS9100 Pitfalls To Avoid!

 Observations from an Aerospace Auditor

-As a training and consulting organization that provides both precertification implementation services, as well as post certification services, we find that clients do not always take advantage of opportunities for improvement.
+As a training and certification consultant organization that provides both precertification implementation services, as well as post certification services, we find that clients do not always take advantage of opportunities for improvement.
 These opportunities, when taken, can save an organization time and money, not to mention a lot of frustration.

 Below are some of the findings and comments from one of our senior aerospace auditors.